microsoft/azure-pipelines-tasks/Tasks/DotNetCoreInstaller/README.md

 ## Contact Information

 Please report a problem at [Developer Community Forum](https://developercommunity.visualstudio.com/spaces/21/index.html) if you are facing problems in making this task work.
-Also, share feedback about the task, and the new features that you would like to see in it.
+You can also share feedback about the task like, what more functionality should be added to the task, what other tasks you would like to have, at the same place.

 ## Pre-requisites for the task